-One of the most well-documented historical uses of psilocybin mushrooms comes from Mesoamerican cultures, where they were used ceremonially long before European contact.
+One of the most well-documented historical uses of psilocybin sacred mushrooms comes from Mesoamerican cultures, where they were used ceremonially long before European contact.

-Historical accounts from the Aztec and other Indigenous traditions describe sacred mushrooms being used in spiritual ceremonies intended to facilitate insight, guidance, and connection with the divine.
+Historical accounts from the Aztec and other Indigenous traditions describe these sacred mushrooms being used in spiritual ceremonies intended to facilitate insight, guidance, and connection with the divine.
 These practices often involved careful preparation, ritual context, and the presence of experienced spiritual guides.

 Key Historical Examples